aesara-devs/aesara/doc/introduction.rst

 ==================

-Aesara is a Python library that lets you define, optimize, and evaluate mathematical expressions, especially ones with multi-dimensional arrays (numpy.ndarray).
+Aesara is a Python library that lets you define, optimize, and evaluate mathematical expressions, especially ones involving multi-dimensional arrays (e.g. :class:`numpy.ndarray`\s).
 Using Aesara it is possible to attain speeds rivaling hand-crafted C implementations for problems involving large amounts of data.